 The Beacon Center is an independent, nonprofit and nonpartisan research organization based in Nashville, Tennessee.
 The Center’s mission is to change lives through public policy by advancing the principles of free markets, individual liberty, and limited government.

 The Center is dedicated to providing concerned citizens, the media and public leaders with expert empirical research and timely free market policy solutions to public policy issues in Tennessee.
 The Center generates and encourages public policy remedies grounded in the innovations of private enterprise, the ingenuity of individuals, and the ability of active communities to achieve a freer, more prosperous Tennessee.

 When and where is the internship, and how long does it last?

 Student interns will work from the Center’s main office located in the heart of downtown Nashville.
 The internship lasts for a full semester or summer, and can be conducted either in the spring, summer, or fall, depending on the student’s schedule.
 There is no deadline for applications, as positions are filled on a first-come-first-serve basis.
-Most decisions are made as follows: late November for spring semester, late March for summer, and late July for fall semester.
+Final decisions are made as follows: November 15 for spring semester, March 15 for summer, and July 15 for fall semester.
 Applicants are encouraged to apply early for consideration.

 Are college credits or stipends available?

 Depending on your major and university, you may be able to receive credits for completing the internship.
 Please contact your major department or career services regarding the opportunity to earn credit hours.
 Limited stipends may also be awarded based on experience, quality of work, and availability.

 Graduate students, law students, and undergraduate students can apply for the internship by filling out the application below and submitting it along with their cover letter, writing sample, and résumé.